sriramcu/bulk_artist_tagging/README.md

 2. The `shorten_song_titles` parameter can be set to 1 if you wish to clean up or sanitize the names of song titles, which may appear to be a bit messy.
-This will remove the Artist's name from the song as well as stripping leading dashes, dots, underscores and numbers from the song's title.
+This will remove the Artist's name from the song as well as removing dashes and dots from the song's title.
 The song's title tag and the name of the file will be modified accordingly.
 There is no provision to undo these changes once done.
 By default, this property is disabled.